Top

 If an insurer claims the policy lapsed before death:

-• Request full premium payment history
+• Request the full premium payment history

-• Review the policy grace period language
+• Review the policy language carefully

-• Preserve bank and payment records
+• Preserve bank, payroll, and payment records

 Related Guidance